iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 99.9% | 0.1

 ### **Multicollinearity**
-- Generally occurs when there are high correlation between two or more independent variables.
+- Generally occurs when there is a high correlation between two or more independent variables.
 - One independent variable can be used to predict the other.
 This creates redundant information.
 - Regression equation becomes **unstable** and create **confusion**.
 - Observations (Rows) and features (Columns) should be **independent**.